ahmadhuss/laravel-work/README.md

 ## Use of the `.env` variables:

-When you create this file with copy paste credentials you can see default the database variables are written something like this:
+When you create this file with copy paste credentials you can see default; the database variables are written something like this:
  ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1